Bill Inspired by Recent Spate of Imposters Caught on Video Impersonating Military Personnel

 “Anyone who attempts to obtain any financial benefit or perks by knowingly lying about their military or veteran status really stoops to a new low,” said Mazzeo (D-Atlantic).
 “These examples of Stolen Valor demean those who have served in the military and those who have sacrificed and lost their lives in defense of our nation.
 It is my hope that this legislation and its harsh penalties will help dissuade anyone from continuing this heinous practice.”

-The bill (A-4104), designated the “New Jersey Stolen Valor Act,” seeks to crack down on these imposters by making it a crime of the third degree, with a mandatory minimum fine of $1,000, to knowingly misrepresent oneself as a veteran or member of the military for the purpose of obtaining money, property or another benefit by wearing the uniform or any medal or insignia authorized for use by the members or veterans of the United Armed Forces or the organized militia.
+Mazzeo’s bill, designated the “New Jersey Stolen Valor Act,” seeks to crack down on these imposters by making it a crime of the third degree, with a mandatory minimum fine of $1,000, to knowingly misrepresent oneself as a veteran or member of the military for the purpose of obtaining money, property or another benefit by wearing the uniform or any medal or insignia authorized for use by the members or veterans of the United Armed Forces or the organized militia.

 Currently, state law makes it a crime of the fourth degree to knowingly present oneself as a veteran or a member of the military with the intent to deceive, but not necessarily for the purpose of obtaining any kind of benefit, by wearing a military uniform or medal or insignia.

 Additionally, this bill would make false statements regarding oneself as a recipient of any decoration or medal of the U.S. Armed Forces or organized militia for the purpose of obtaining money, property or another benefit a crime of the third degree, with a mandatory minimum fine of $1,000.

 State law does not presently prohibit false statements about military or veteran status.

 Federal law prohibits both the unauthorized wearing of a military uniform or any distinctive part thereof and false statements as to receipt of military decorations or medals for the purpose of obtaining money, property, or some other tangible benefit.